kaorahi/lizgoban/README.md

 on Mac or Linux.
 The latter option overwrites the former one in the second example.

-(In addition, LizGoban reads external/config.json if it exists.
+In addition, LizGoban reads external/config.json (and config.json in the "working directory" in the above (*1)) beforehand if they exist.
-But this is experimental and may be changed in future.)

 #### To use KataGo and its score/ownership estimations: